ToddAtLarge/training/README.md

 [W3 Schools](https://www.w3schools.com/)

 Offers courses on web development and computer programming.
 Most of it is free to use, and I've found the tutorials helpful when starting something new regarding programming languages.

+[BOOT.DEV](https://boot.dev) [Registration link](https://www.boot.dev?bannerlord=mealynetwork81) (Only provides a mythic chest, I don't receive any money if you decide to ssubscribe.)

+Currently has two paths, back-end developer using Pythong and Go, and backend-developer using Pythong and TypeScript.
+It's gamified coding essentially, and can be quite additcting.
+I've enjoyed my time on the platform.
+This is a subscription based platform.